-- 1 Blazers must be worn to and from School and throughout the day.
-They may be removed in class. - 2 The white shirt should be tucked in, the top button fastened and ties worn neatly to the waist. - 3 Coloured or patterned T-shirts should not be worn under shirts. - 4 Footwear: shoes should be plain, undecorated and black leather.
-Boots are not permitted. - 5 Socks should cover the ankle; "invisible" or "no show" socks are not permitted.

-- 6 The only items of jewellery permitted are: one watch/one plain ring/one pair of small stud ear rings worn in the ear lobes.
-No other piercings are permitted. - Hairstyles should be neat and tidy.
+- 1. Blazers must be worn to and from School and throughout the day.
+They may be removed in class. - 2.
+The white shirt should be tucked in, the top button fastened and ties worn neatly to the waist. - 3.
+Coloured or patterned T-shirts should not be worn under shirts. - 4.
+Footwear: shoes should be plain, undecorated, and black leather.
+Boots are not permitted. - 5.
+Socks should cover the ankle; "invisible" or "no show" socks are not permitted. - 6.
+The only items of jewellery permitted are: one watch/one plain ring/one pair of small earrings worn in the ear lobes.
+No other piercings are permitted. - 7.
+Hairstyles should be neat and tidy.
 Hair should not be conspicuously coloured.
-Pupils will be asked change hairstyles that are considered to be inappropriate.
-Boys should be clean shaven. - 8 Only School badges should be worn with the exception of one charity badge. - 9 Mouth guard and shin guards are compulsory for contact sports.
+Pupils will be asked to change hairstyles that are considered to be inappropriate. - 8.
+Boys should be clean shaven. - 9.
+Only School badges should be worn with the exception of one charity badge. - 10.
+Mouth guard and shin guards are compulsory for contact sports. - 11.
+Boys playing rugby are required to have the Regulation Reversible GamesTop.
+This may also be used for PE so there is no need to purchase both tops in this case.
+From Year 9, boys not playing rugby can purchase the PE top only.